nathan-gardner/SECON2023Robot/Documentation/Signoffs/Team2-signoff-Controller.md

 This means that four PWM pins will be needed and eight digital pins will be needed for the locomotion subsystem.

-Object Sorting and Storage - belt motor and motor which will poke the objects off of the belt
+Object Sorting - belt motor and a motor or pressurized air which will poke the pedestals off of the belt and into a seperate area.

+Object Storage

 ## BOM